garybgenett/gary-os/README.md

 A list of the primary advantages:

-  * Complete Funtoo/Gentoo system, with toolchain
+  * Complete Funtoo system, with toolchain
   * Entire system resides in memory; does not require media after boot
   * Forensics mode is the default; no hard drives are mounted and swap is disabled